Dragons-Roar/GenesisEngine/README.md

 # Genesis Engine
 The goal of the Genesis Engine is to be a simple, (lightweight) and easy to use game engine
-The main goal of this engine is to make the production fo voxel games simple by adding default algorithms for performance
+The main goal of this engine is to make the production of voxel games simple by adding default algorithms for performance

 The Scripting Language will be C++ at the beginning but may be expanded to C# or JS

 ## Current Features
 Currently there are no features as this project is still in development

 ## How to install
 1. To Install the Engine you need [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com) and [Premake5](https://premake.github.io)